Change Your Image

 This starts off with some nonsense about the perfect yuppie over achiever and his family of hockey playing sons, fine wife, nice house etc etc Then the urban myth about how if you flash some car at night because they don't have their headlights on, that is some gang who will then go and try to kill you.
 They catch one of the killers of his jock robot son, but the DA only wants to give him a few years.
 So Rambo deliberately flubs his court testimony in order to get the killer off for later revenge.
 Then followed one utterly ridiculous absurd cliché action scene after another; where Mr Mild Mannered VP goes medieval on these bulked up thugs, w/o taking the slightest precautions.
 One example was his first revenge killing where he parked his car in front of his intended victim's house and wore his business suit.
 That made it easy for the gang to figure out who the killer was.

 One mindless foot chase scene on a busy city street where the gang is shooting wildly at him all over the place, yet no cops show up.
-He manages to get one on the rood of the parking garage, After flubbing numerous chances to do in the killer in stupid slasher movie style where he doesn't take the chance to finish his assailant off but gives the killer one chance after another to go after him again.
+He manages to get one on the roof of the parking garage, After flubbing numerous chances to do in the killer in stupid slasher movie style where he doesn't take the chance to finish his assailant off but gives the killer one chance after another to go after him again.
 Finally he puts the car in reverse while they are fighting in the front seat, you saw this coming, and as the car is going off the roof he manages to bail out just in time through the smashed out windshield.
 Nothing that absurd happened in Death Wish, at least the first couple ones until it became a cartoon Rambo series.
 This one was so over the top, then it tries to make up for it with this revenge will make you just as bad meme it through in at the end to make crap seem profound.
 In the end, it is just another stupid Kevin Bacon movie, on par with his TV show, "The Following"

 San Andreas (2015)